Nosto/wiki-docs/README.md

+# !!
+THIS PROJECT HAS BEEN ARCHIVED !!

+Nosto has decided to discontinue the development for their Magento 1 extension.
+There are no more upstream security fixes and it is recommended to upgrade to Magento 2.
+Nosto have already supported it to past its end of life. <br>
+This extension will continue to work as is however, no more development will be done.

 # Personalization for Magento

 Increase your conversion rate and average order value by delivering your customers personalized product recommendations throughout their shopping journey.